 Bridgewater spoke better of the NJ CannaBusinessAssociation (NJCBA).

-After the time of publication, an African American Chamber of Commerce of New Jersey spokesperson noted Harmon has acknowledged there is at least one Black cannabis license holder.
+An African American Chamber of Commerce of New Jersey spokesperson noted Harmon has acknowledged there is at least one Black cannabis license holder.